recon-struct/strix/README.md

 ## Usage

-The `strix` library takes a deeply nested object of string templates and returns a function thta can be used to interpolate strings.
+The `strix` library takes a deeply nested object of string templates and returns a function that can be used to interpolate strings.
 The function takes a key corresponding to a template and an object of values to interpolate.

 Using the `as const` assertion is recommended to ensure that the object of